 Opticians spend almost as much time with patients as the ODs.
 Hiring a new optician can be nerve-wracking, especially if the candidate is new to the profession.
 However, with the help of practice management technology and our expert tips, you can set your new hires up for success before they start.

-Well-executed training and on-boarding can help make sure your practice's profits and productivity don't suffer from the transition.
+Well-executed training and onboarding can help make sure your practice's profits and productivity don't suffer from the transition.
 No matter if your new hires have limited eyecare experience or are seasoned opticians, we've rounded up the best advice, methods, and tools to make sure your new hire fits seamlessly into your practice in no time.

 The key to efficient change is planning ahead, but what are some other ways you can make everyone's lives easier when onboarding a new hire?

 Before any employee starts, you should have an office handbook where you detail hand-off protocol, login information, inventory organization, and other administrative procedures that your staff will need to adopt.
-This is an excellent time to show your new hires your customer personas so that they can get familiar with your patient base.
+This is an excellent time to show your new hires your buyer personas so that they can get familiar with your patient base.
 Considering that opticians are also the primary salespeople in your dispensary, they need to know the needs and barriers of patients that come to your practice.

 Your optician's first day can consist of getting familiar with patients, meeting the rest of your staff, and locating the equipment they'll use on a daily basis.

 Because opticians need to keep track of inventory, sales, and insurance information, It's important that they are technology savvy or have previous experience with practice management software.
 If they haven't used your software before, start them with training modules and the guidance of another staff member on their first day.
-Using a cloud-based practice management & EHR software will ensure that your optician has the prescription and patient history they need to work with the patients without having to check with the front desk or OD.
+Using cloud-based practice management & EHR software will ensure that your optician has the prescription and patient history they need to work with the patients without having to check with the front desk or OD.

-Hopefully your platforms are user-friendly, but make sure to have the staff member closely monitor the optician's process with a patient for at least the first 2 weeks.
+Hopefully, your platforms are user-friendly, but make sure to have the staff member closely monitor the optician's process with a patient for at least the first 2 weeks.
 Old habits are hard to break, but shadowing helps prevent incorrect procedures from becoming routine.

 Most trained opticians will know how to measure pupillary distance, correctly adjust frames or lenses, and demonstrate a contact lens fitting.
 However, one of the most challenging parts of their responsibilities is generating more profit through your optical dispensary.